seydx/homebridge-camera-ui/README.md

 # Contributing

-This plugin uses a modified version of the **homebridge-camera-ffmpeg** plugin from [@sunoo](https://github.com/Sunoo/homebridge-camera-ffmpeg)

-Credits goes also to [@phoboslab](https://github.com/phoboslab/jsmpeg) for the wonderful decoder!

 You can contribute to this homebridge plugin in following ways:

 - Report issues and help verify fixes as they are checked in.